besworks/ValidatedMethod/README.md

 ## Return Type Validation

-You can optionally specify a return type as the third parameter:
+You can optionally specify an expected return type as the third parameter.

+### Supported Return Types

+- All input type identifiers (`'string'`, `'number'`, `'boolean'`, `'null'`, etc)
+- Custom classes (validates instanceof)
+- Regular expressions (tests string conversion)
+- Array of types for multiple options
+- Special types:
+  - `'void'` or `undefined` - Must return undefined
+  - `'any'` - Any value except undefined
+  - `'optional'` - Included for completeness, this is the same as not specifying a return type.
+Return type is not checked.
+  - `a => a === b` - Use any declared or inline function to validate output

+### Return Type Examples

 ```javascript
 // Ensure function returns a string